BlurryLight/BlurryLight_blog/content/post/UE/UE-Programmatically-modifying-material-nodes.md

 ```

-Step 1: creating Array node, and using `MaterialGraph` to break old pins and replace the new node
+Step 1: creating Array node, and using `MaterialGraph`-related functions to break old pins and replace the new node

 ```cpp
 UMaterialExpression* TexCoordExpression = TargetExpression->Coordinates.Expression;